 That's about the only way you'll quickly get through most of our selection here.
 The more you pay, on the whole, the longer it takes to breach a lock with unpowered brute force attacks, to the point where a thief won't bother with the best bike locks, but move on to easier pickings.
 It's a sad truth that the basis of on-street bike security is to make your bike too much trouble so a thief will nick someone else's.

-For 30 quid with a cable to help secure your front wheel the Master Lock Street Fortum is very good value in a lock that meets the Sold Secure Bicycle Gold standard.
+For under 40 quid with a cable to help secure your front wheel the Master Lock Street Fortum is very good value in a lock that meets the Sold Secure Bicycle Gold standard.
 When we tested it, it resisted bolt-croppers and our persuader test, and the lock mechanism is well-protected from assault.
+For this price you get the larger version with a 28cm shackle instead of the standard 21cm, which will make it easier to find a suitable place to lock your bike up.

 It can be broken, of course, but if you want a decent level of security at a sensible price for a round-town bike, it's a good choice.